Page 2 | Page 3 | Page 4 CLASSROOM LOG-IN

 • Eight new court ruling citations and summaries have recently been added to the Admissibility Resource Kit (ARK).
 Many of these rulings involved reference to the NAS/NRC Report on Ballistic Imaging.

-Visit www.SWGGUN.org for more information and additional resources.
+Visit www.SWGGUN.org for more information and additional resources

 Page 2 | Page 3 | Page 4